On this page:

 To show us you’re younger than 65 when you apply, live in Australia, and that you’re an Australian citizen or permanent resident, you can give us either of the following:

-- copies of documents or other evidence listed on your NDIS application form, or that we ask for if you apply in person or over the phone.
+• copies of documents or other evidence that we ask for if you apply in person or over the phone.

 Who can give us evidence of your impairments?

 We need evidence of your impairments, to help us work out if you’re eligible.
-To provide this, ask your treating professional to complete their part of the application form.
-For children younger than 6 with developmental delay, an early childhood partner can provide evidence of developmental delay.
+To get information about this, ask your treating professional .
+For children younger than 6 with developmental delay, an early childhood partner can give evidence of developmental delay.
+Your treating professional or early childhood partner can contact us if they need to discuss what evidence to provide.

 Your treating professional might be your doctor, specialist, or allied health service provider.
 You should use a professional who: